-- Putting the phone down when your family is around?
+- Put the phone down when your family is around.

-- No social media for one day a week?
+- Give up social media for one day every week.
+Or two.
+Or…

-- Snacking on fruits and veggies instead of cupcakes and donuts?
+- Snack on fruits and veggies instead of cupcakes and donuts.

-- Joining a gym and enlisting a gym buddy?
+- Join a gym and enlist a gym buddy.

-- Getting up 30 minutes earlier to meet with God before the hustle of the day begins?
+- Get up 30 minutes earlier to meet with God before the hustle of the day begins.

-- Vowing to spend the last 30 minutes of the day reading?
+- Spend the last 30 minutes of the day reading.